reedws/IT3049C/Material/Syllabus/syllabus.md

 * **Format and credit hours:** 3 credit hours; online.
 * **Instructor:** Yahya Gilany, [yahya.gilany@uc.edu](mailto:yahya.gilany@uc.edu)
 * **Need help?**
-    * Please **DO NOT** email me questions.
-Ask all your questions on *[Microsoft Teams](https://teams.microsoft.com/l/channel/19%3a5cca27f821da46758bbf1bd201acd697%40thread.tacv2/%25F0%259F%2586%2598%2520Help%2520-%2520Ask%2520your%2520classmates?groupId=8bdf1f67-bbc2-46d5-ae6a-51520977dd87&tenantId=f5222e6c-5fc6-48eb-8f03-73db18203b63)* instead.
-    * You need to seek help from your fellow classmates on the channel first.
-        * You will get a quicker response from your classmates (who are working through the same questions and the same issues as you) then from me or the TA.
+    * If you need technical assistance, please ask you question on *[Microsoft Teams](https://teams.microsoft.com/l/channel/19%3a30e5da231a654578a9f04859d49dc410%40thread.tacv2/%25F0%259F%2586%2598%2520Help%2520-%2520Ask%2520Questions?groupId=24ca8848-d758-42dc-9a5f-85467f5ded68&tenantId=f5222e6c-5fc6-48eb-8f03-73db18203b63)*.
+        * While I'll do my best to get to your questions as soon as I can, but I will almost always be beat by your fellow classmates.
+        * It's a great learning opportunity for you to help other students or to engage in technical discussion to find the answer together.
+        * If a TA is assigned to the class, they'll also be monitoring the chat and responding to your questions.
-    * If your classmates aren't able to help/come to an agreement, you may @me/mention me on the question threads.
+        * If you're not able to come to resolution, please @me/mention me on the question thread.
     * I will try to periodically check on the questions, comment or correct any answers.
     * I highly advise, you regularly check your classmates questions and participate.
     * *SoIT Learning Center:* The center is staffed with a group of TAs who will be able to provide help and guidance.